frankthelen/cloudmonkey/README.md

 ## Features
 ### Register services and resource types

-The underlying model knows services and resource types.
+The interface model knows services and resource types.
 Services must be registered with CloudMonkey.
 Each service defines its resource types.
 Services are registered like this:

 ```javascript
 const { CloudMonkey, EC2 } = require('cloudmonkey');